Sep 01, 2023

 - SEO – increase the organic traffic of your eCommerce site by optimizing it for search engines.
-These tools should enable you to add meta descriptions and create SEO-friendly URLs.
+These tools let you add meta descriptions and create SEO-friendly URLs.

-- Social media integration – 57% of customers follow brands on social media to receive information about new products.
-So, integrate your brand’s social channels to strengthen its relationship with customers and drive sales.
+- Social media integration – integrate your brand’s social channels to strengthen its relationship with customers and drive sales.

 - Mailing list subscription – create email marketing campaigns and subscription-only content to improve communication.
 Add sign-up buttons or banners and send newsletters about ongoing promotions, product launches, and special deals.